Milan City Breaks

 Bargain city breaks to Milan don’t just sparkle with prosecco.
 The city has a rich cultural heritage, and many Milan package city breaks are booked for the stunning classical parks and buildings.
 All cultural breaks in Milan include the magnificent 14th century Milan Cathedral, Italy’s most important Mediaeval Gothic structure and the fourth largest cathedral in the world.
 The 4th century basilicas of Sant'Ambrogio, San Nazaro , San Simpliciano and Sant'Eustorgio are the oldest religious buildings, marking the city walls.
 Another must see is the beautiful 15th century Castello Sforzesco, enlarged from an earlier fortress.

 The Teatro alla Scala, or Scala Opera House, is the most famous of Milan’s classical music venues; alternatively, have a cheap day out at the Santa Maria delle Grazie – home of Leonardo da Vinci's “The Last Supper.”

-If you want to combine classic and modern culture, we at The Co-operative Travel suggest looking for last minute Milan city breaks at Galleria Vittorio Emanuele.
+If you want to combine classic and modern culture, at The Co-operative Travel we suggest looking for last minute Milan city breaks at Galleria Vittorio Emanuele.
 A magnificent 19th century double-galleried arcade, it houses shops, restaurants and hotels